Mario Gioffredo

 Mario Gaetano Gioffredo, also called the Neapolitan Vitruvius (14 May 1718 – 8 March 1785), was an Italian Neoclassical architect, engineer, and engraver.
 In 1783, he was named the Royal architect to the Neapolitan Court.
-Among his most notable buildings are Palazzo Latilla (1754), and Palazzo Cavalcanti (1762), the church of Spirito Santo (1774), and the monasteries of Maria Maddalena and Santa Caterina da Siena.
+Among his most notable buildings are Palazzo Latilla (1754), Palazzo Cavalcanti (1762), the church of Spirito Santo (1774), and the monasteries of Maria Maddalena and Santa Caterina da Siena.

 Biography

 Early life and education

 Mario Gioffredo was born and died in Naples.
 He began his training in 1732 with the architect Martino Buonocore, whose style he later dismissed as ‘Gothic’.
 However, Buonocore had a good architectural library, in which Gioffredo studied the writings of Palladio, Vitruvius and Vincenzo Scamozzi.
 During the same period he studied with the painter Francesco Solimena, believing an understanding of the human body to be an essential part of architecture.
 Gioffredo qualified as an architect in 1741, after being examined by Giovanni Antonio Medrano, one of the kingdom’s engineers.